Tax Credits: Who can claim

 - Who is responsible for a child?

-- There is entitlement to the childcare element if:
+Where a person is entitled to WTC, there is entitlement to the childcare element if:

 - The claimant is a lone parent engaged in qualifying remunerative work (16 hours per week or more); or